 Non-Jewish women were vulnerable as well.
 The Nazis committed mass murder of Roma women at Auschwitz concentration camp, murdered females with disabilities in the T-4 and other euthanasia operations, and slaughtered women along with men as so-called partisans in many Soviet villages in 1943-1944.

 In ghettos and concentration camps, German authorities deployed women in forced labor under conditions that often led to their deaths.
 German physicians and medical researchers used Jewish and Roma (Gypsy) women as subjects for sterilization experiments and other unethical human experimentation.
 In both camps and ghettos, women were particularly vulnerable to beatings and rape.
 Pregnant Jewish women often tried to conceal their pregnancies or were forced to submit to abortions.
 Females deported from Poland and the Soviet Union for forced labor in the Reich were often beaten or raped, or forced to submit to sexual relations for food or other necessities or basic comforts.
 Pregnancy sometimes resulted for Polish, Soviet, or Yugoslav forced laborers from sexual relations with German men.
-If so-called “race-experts” determined that the child would not be “Germanizable, the women were generally forced to have abortions, sent to give birth in makeshift nurseries where conditions would guarantee the death of the infants, or simply shipped to the region they came from without food or medical care.
+If so-called "race experts" determined that the child was not capable of "Germanization," the women were generally forced to have abortions, sent to give birth in makeshift nurseries where conditions would guarantee the death of the infants, or simply shipped to the region they came from without food or medical care.
+The Germans established brothels in some concentration and labor camps, and the German army ran roughly 500 brothels for soldiers, in which women were forced to work.

 Many women incarcerated in the concentration camps created informal “mutual assistance” groups which facilitated survival through sharing information, food, and clothing.
 Often, the members of such groups came from the same city or province, had had a similar level and style of education, or shared family ties.
 Other women were able to survive when the SS camp authorities deployed them in clothing repair, cooking, laundry, and housecleaning detachments.